Change of plans: Cowboys now reportedly looking to trade Tony Romo, not release him

 It always seemed like the Dallas Cowboys should be able to get something in a trade for Tony Romo, even though reports this offseason – including a very specific report Wednesday – said Romo would be cut.

-New plan.
 The Cowboys now expect to trade Romo and not release him, according to ESPN’s Chris Mortensen.
 The trade would happen to the Denver Broncos or Houston Texans, Mortensen said.
 Those are the two teams rumored to have the most interest in Romo.
-As part of the report, Mortensen said the Broncos could possibly trade involving Denver’s 2016 starting quarterback Trevor Siemian to the New York Jets, but Mortensen later said there was “some backpedal” on that part of the report.
+As part of the report, Mortensen said the Broncos’ potential trade could involve Denver’s 2016 starting quarterback Trevor Siemian going to the New York Jets, but Mortensen later said there was “some backpedal” on that part of the report.
 The part about Romo being traded was “still alive,” he said.

 Nothing ever happens quietly with the Cowboys.
 Just when it seemed like the Romo saga might end with a release and no big fireworks, suddenly that story has taken a U-turn at the last minute.